 Temporary exemptions from AMR

-Exemptions of 12 months apply for all EPA administered registrations within scope of AMR.
+Exemptions continue to apply for all EPA administered registrations within scope of AMR.

 - Radiation user licences under section 7 and accreditations under section 8 of the Radiation Control Act 1990.